Niagara Falls Illumination

 History Of The Illumination Of Niagara Falls

-Lighting the Falls to allow visitors to enjoy the beauty of the mighty Niagara even at night, was first attempted more than 140 years ago.
+Lighting the Falls to allow visitors to enjoy the beauty of the mighty Niagara even at night was first attempted more than 140 years ago.
 In 1860, a spectacular illumination of the Falls celebrated a visit by the Prince of Wales.
-About 200 coloured and white calcium, volcanic and torpedo lights were placed along the banks above and below the American Falls, on the road down the bank of the Canadian side of the gorge and behind the water of the Horseshoe Falls.
+About 200 coloured and white calcium, volcanic, and torpedo lights were placed along the banks above and below the American Falls, on the road down the bank of the Canadian side of the gorge, and behind the water of the Horseshoe Falls.
 The lights were called Bengal lights and were the kind used at sea to signal for help or give warning.